Loading...

 When you choose to add a webhook to a process flow trigger shape, a Patchworks webhook URL with built-in authentication is auto-generated.
 This URL must be added to your third-party application, so it knows where to send event data.

 How you use webhooks is driven by your business requirements, and the capabilities of your third-party application.
-For example, your third-party application might send a webhook which includes a batch of orders to be processed in the body
+For example, your third-party application might send a POST

 , or the webhook body